Trismegiste/WamBundle/README.md

 ## Can I haZ example ?
 Look at the file basket.pro : it's a set of marketing rules for gift and discount based on the content of a cart.
+For functional tests, I have also added many programs like list operations (see 'append', it is very fun), family trees, eight queen problem and hanoi problem.

 ## Why port a nearly-forty-year language in PHP ?
 ### (from a ten-year release in Java  ?)